nicojoystick/truex-modular-html5-template/README.md

 ####TXCreative Module
 The TXCreative Module is the **MEAT** of your creative.
 This is where all of your **CUSTOM** codes will go, meaning, all of your creative's "logic" will be run through here.
 This makes it much more easier to build an ad since you have a "central" location of all your custom codes.

-> This template is a **work in progress**.
-I'm not a born super coder so feel free to improve/fix/optimize it :D Based on **Antonio M. Quitoriano's** awesome TXM Template.